nguy0907/nguy0907.github.io/webportfolio/README.md.txt

 Since every screen is different is will be hard to know what screen size is correct.
 I will just assume that looking at the media query chart, it will say from the minimum screen I assume that I will make it around that size for mobile.
 For tablet, I will use somewhere around 768px since that is the minimum size of the tablet screen.
-For the desktop screen, I will assume that it is 1200px, so I will create everything around that area,
+For the desktop screen, I will assume that it is 1200px, so I will create everything around that area.
+Once again, we all have different screen.